-Fabrication-Informed Design of Robotically Assembled Structures
+Fabrication-Informed Design of Robotically Assembled Structures (sold out)

 While novel robotic fabrication methods are being developed full speed, the design of such structures remains difficult to control and define.
 The design space of robotically fabricated structures is a direct result of the robot’s kinematic behaviour, resulting in a multi-dimensional space (as a consequence of the number of axes of the robotic set-up) that cannot be intuitively described.
 In addition to the robots’ movement, the definition of the fabrication sequence is critical for the success of the assembly process.
 As a result, the abstraction and integration of both sequence and robotic motion planning is crucial for allowing to explore the entire design space that digital fabrication processes open up.
 The workshop presents a set of design and robotic motion-planning tools for efficiently generating and constructing robotically assembled structures while integrating fabrication information in the design process.